“We’re in an ambulance. Don’t freak out. They think Lynden broke his leg.”

 Reflecting on the slow pace of Lynden’s return to the soccer field, I am facing a fact that I hadn’t before – I may be experiencing some personal self-worth vicariously through my kids’ activities.
 After all, many of our friends are connected to our children’s sports.
 Much of our non-working time is spent attending games, practices or traveling to the pitch.
 The financial and familial impact of these activities on all of us is all-encompassing.

-I may also be taking an ego hit as Lynden’s slow recovery casts doubt on the level (or lack thereof) of perseverance that my wife and I thought we had instilled in him.
+I may also be taking an ego hit as Lynden’s slow injury rehab casts doubt on the level (or lack thereof) of perseverance that my wife and I thought we had instilled in him.
 Our kids need to overcome adversity and, from my view, every limped step Lynden takes tells me that he might need a lesson in toughness.

 So, why do I care so much?